 Health Canada's scientists have identified several formation pathways of furan in processed foods; these involve the oxidation of polyunsaturated fatty acids and similar compounds and the decomposition of ascorbic acid derivatives.
 Furan can also be formed from various carbohydrate precursors.
 Further investigation may lead to the identification of other possible mechanisms of formation.
 Fully understanding how furan is formed in foods will be useful in developing ways to potentially control its formation.

-The Food Directorate of Health Canada has analyzed more than 200 samples of foods, including over 20 samples of baby food, that are found on the Canadian market for furan and some of its derivates (2-methylfuran and 3-methylfuran).
+The Food Directorate of Health Canada has analyzed more than 200 samples of foods, including over 25 samples of baby food, that are found on the Canadian market for furan and some of its derivatives (2-methylfuran and 3-methylfuran).
 The most up-to-date analytical methods, which Health Canada developed, were employed.
-Of the products measured, foods contributing most to Canadian exposure are: coffee (adults); meat-containing soups, stews, and chilli (adults and children); and canned pasta (adults and children).
-Levels of furan detected in food products collected from the Canadian market were similar to those of other countries.
-Health Canada will use these new data to further refine its furan dietary intake estimates and also to conduct more targeted surveillance of furan in foods.

-Although there is evidence that furan levels can be reduced in some foods through volatilization (vapourization) during cooking (e.g. warming and stirring canned or jarred foods in an open saucepan), there is currently a lack of quantitative data for all foods.
+Although there is evidence that furan levels can be reduced in some foods through volatilization (vaporization) during cooking (e.g., warming and stirring canned or jarred foods in an open saucepan), there is currently a lack of quantitative data for all foods.
 No information is available on other potential methods of mitigating dietary exposure to furan.

-Health Canada experts also participate in meetings of the Joint Food and Agriculture Organization/World Health Organization Expert Committee on Food Additives (JECFA), at which toxicological and dietary exposure evaluations of compounds such as furan are conducted.
+Health Canada experts participate in meetings of the Joint Food and Agriculture Organization/World Health Organization Expert Committee on Food Additives (JECFA), at which toxicological and dietary exposure evaluations of compounds such as furan are conducted.
 Based on the estimated dietary exposure to furan and the results from studies in experimental animals, the February 2010 JECFA meeting concluded that furan is a health concern and identified furan as a priority for further research.
+Health Canada also conducts toxicological studies in laboratory animals in order to better understand the potential human health risks posed by the low levels of furan and its derivatives that humans are exposed to through the diet.
+While some effects related to liver toxicity in experimental animals have been observed at relatively low doses, current dietary exposure estimations are considerably lower than even these levels.

-Health Canada is also of the opinion that furan may represent a safety concern and that there is a need for further research before the risk posed by furan in foods can be fully understood.
+Health Canada is of the opinion that furan may represent a health concern and that there is a need for further research before the risk posed by furan in foods can be fully understood.

 Health Canada will continue to keep Canadians informed about any developments relating to furan in foods.